Nuitka/Nuitka-speedcenter/README.rst

    python3.7 -m pipenv run ./update.py --update-all

-Note it will attempt to deploy and fail.
-The UI is currently not really good.
+Note it will attempt to deploy and fail for you.
+The UI is currently not really good, the tool is mostly meant to run on CI servers, feel free to improve it for interactive use.

 To look at it, consider using this: